Vyral/base-template/_posts/2019-05-16-everyday-encinitas-dahms-acupuncture.md

 {% include pullquote.html %}

 It was a pleasure to meet Talia Dahms and cast a spotlight on her business today.
-If you'd like to find out more, or take a look at their hours and FAQ, you can **[visit their website here](https://www.dahmsacupuncture.com/){: target="_blank"}**.
+If you'd like to find out more, or schedule an appointment, you can **[visit their website here](https://www.dahmsacupuncture.com/){: target="_blank"}**.

 If you know of or are part of a local business or organization that you’d like to have featured on a future episode of “Everyday Encinitas,” please let me know.
 You can call me directly at (619) 752-4663.
 We’ll see you in the next episode\!